The Scriptwriting Course

 - Understanding the strengths and limitations of different mediums

-- Exercise: Write a detailed explanation of which medium (film/theatre/radio) is best for your script and why.
+- Exercise: Write a detailed explanation of which medium: Screen (film or TV), Stage, or audio (radio, digital or podcasts)) is best for your script and why.

 Knowing Your Market